-For more information about our healthy living initiatives, contact Lynne Zusi, Healthy Living Director.
+For more information about our healthy living initiatives, contact Lynne Zusi, Senior Director of Healthy Living.

 Enhance Fitness is a proven community-based senior fitness and arthritis management program.
 It helps older adults become more active, energized, and empowered for independent living.
 Enhance Fitness has been nationally recognized by the Centers for Disease Control and Prevention, US Department of Health and Human Services, US Department of Aging and the Nation Council on Aging.
 Click here for registration details.

 LIVESTRONG at the YMCA is a small-group program that helps adult cancer survivors reclaim their health and well-being following a cancer diagnosis.
 Through this program YMCAs are creating communities among cancer survivors and guiding them through safe physical activity, helping them build supportive relationships, and reducing stress – leading to an improved quality of life.

 Parkinson’s Disease Programming

 This program is supported by a grant from the American Parkinson Disease Association MA Chapter.
 Research has shown that cycling, especially pedaling at a rate faster than your own voluntary cadence, has benefits for those with PD.
 The Parkinson’s Cycle Program at the Hampshire Regional YMCA is designed to connect the PD community while providing a safe place to pedal and build lower body strength.